 3) Let students know it's going to be brisk in advance.

 Let students know that on speech days to arrive on time, be prepared on arrival, and that there won't be more than a minute or two between each speech.
 If you like to do Question and Answer exercises, perhaps allocate those to a discussion board post after the class, or have students write down a series of questions to save for the end if there's time.
 [You also might've worked an extra day of speeches into your schedule, to guarantee that there's time to get through everyone and have some discussion questions.
 That's okay too.]
+4) Take good qualitative notes; grade that night.

 Everybody's got their style of grading, but if you're struggling with spending way too long on grades, this is an approach I use.